Wondering what to do with leftover ham? This cheesy Ham, Broccoli, and Rice Casserole is the easy and delicious solution the whole family will enjoy.

 - Ritz cracker crumbs (or corn flake cereal)

 - Add the cracker crumb crust.

 One of the things I love about this easy dinner recipe, is that it’s basically a complete meal…starch, veggie, protein!
 We love that pork is packed with protein!

-You can also whip up my favorite Italian Salad recipe to serve on the side!
+You can also whip up my favorite Olive Garden Salad recipe to serve on the side!

 Tips for Ham Casserole

 - If you use frozen broccoli here, you need to reduce the amount of liquid in the overall recipe.
 Use 1/4 less chicken broth to compensate.

 - The crumb cracker crust takes just about 1 full sleeve of Ritz crackers when I make this.
 If you don’t have crackers (or prefer not to use them) corn flake cereal is a perfect substitution.

 - Store leftovers tightly covered in the fridge.
 It’ll keep well for a couple of days, but the cracker crust will not stay as crisp.
 Reheat in the oven for a few minutes before serving.